simeononsecurity/simeononsecurity.ch/content/red-team-course/open-source-intelligence/index.en.md

 4. **SpiderFoot correlates across sources, then you read the right Shodan banners.** One casts wide, the other confirms detail.
 5. **Every subdomain which ever held a certificate.** The public logs list each TLS certificate, so the hosts surface with no scanning.
 6. **Each subdomain names another host.** Five registered hosts often become one hundred real attack surfaces.
+7. **Passive reads what others already collected, active touches the target.** Staying passive keeps you unseen.
+8. **Verification and analysis.** OSINF becomes OSINT when the raw data is cross-checked and turned into a finding.

 **Exercise**